GageHoweTamu/GPT-web-service/README.md

-# Simple-GPT-3.5-API-script
-A simple application of the OpenAI.
+A simple application of the OpenAI API.

 Working on making this a website with ads to help pay insurance lol